You are reading

 Gotham Point at 1-15 57th Ave.
 Via Google Maps

-Residents reported hearing screaming and then seeing a heavy police presence on the 6th floor of the tower, and Crime Scene Investigators were seen taking photos of smashed windows on the 15th floor.
+Residents reported hearing screaming and then seeing a heavy police presence on the 6th floor of the south tower.

 The Office of the Chief Medical Examiner will determine the cause of death, and her identity is pending proper family notification, according to an NYPD spokesperson, who added that the investigation remains ongoing.